MicrosoftDocs/visualstudio-docs/docs/install/import-export-configuration.md

 ---
 # Import or export configurations

 You can configure Visual Studio across your organization by using an installation configuration file.
-Simply export the workload and component information to a .vsconfig file by using the Visual Studio installer.
+To do so, simply export the workload and component information to a .vsconfig file by using the Visual Studio installer.
 You can then import the configuration into new or existing installations.

 Here's how.